Celumusa91/Life-expectancy-Analysis/README.md

      ```
 ### Results and Findings
 1. What is the relationship between Alcohol consumption and Life expectancy across countries?
    - The scatter plot shows that there is a positive correlation between Alcohol consumption and Life expectancy across different world regions.
 As alcohol consumption also increases, life expectancy also tends to increase.
+African countries tend to have lower life expectancy and lower alcohol consumption.
+European Union and Rest of Europe show high alcohol consumption with relatively high life expectancy.